 First stop of the morning–one of the many fruit stands you see along the way!
 We stopped at Dixon Fruit Market and were blown away by the product offerings.
 This place offers so many goodies, including dried fruits, nuts, fresh fruits and produce, as well as fruit pies and even tamales!

 We bought some cheese and jalapeno tamales and some dried mango candy and were on our merry way.
 Both tasted great!
 I’m sure you’re thinking, tamales and candy for breakfast?
 Absolutely!
 For us, rules and healthy eating go right out the window when we road trip.

 There are two very cool reasons to stop in Auburn.
 Old Town Auburn and Ikeda’s.

-Then, stop by Ikeda’s for some of the best burgers, pies and shakes you’ll ever taste!
-Enjoy a slice of fruit pie, your choices are literally endless.
+I definitely recommend you enjoy a slice of fruit pie — your choices are literally endless.
 Choose from dutch apple, french apple, marionberry, peach, blueberry, razzleberry, cherry and banana, to name a few.
-You can either buy by the slice or buy a whole one to dive into later.
+You can either buy by the slice or buy a whole one to dive into later!